 Isn’t it wondrous to experience what consciousness has to offer us and the unpredictability of our free will is most certainly influenced by actions we undertake (soft determinism).
 With this in mind we should live life the fullest and not too much worry about the ‘meaning of life’ but instead enjoy the ‘meaning in life‘.

 Austrian philosopher Ludwig Wittgenstein linked language to the evolution of consciousness.
 He argued that the logical structure of language provides the limits of meaning.
 The limits of language, for Wittgenstein, are the limits of philosophy.
+Consciousness is expressed in speech and thought and are according to him all and the same.
 Professor Ralph Adolphs, Caltech, USA added to this that this evolution is at least also partially driven by a ‘mental arms race’ that collectively allows us to outsmart others.
 This would include tools such as collaboration but also trickery and lies.

 What also needs to be mentioned here that the brain not just produces your consciousness but also your unconsciousness, dreams – including daydreaming – are a good example here.
 It shows that consciousness can operate separate from ‘self’.
 There are also experiments with prolific lucid dreamers to see if you can make unconsciousness conscious.
 While we treat these as separate entities, consciousnesses and unconsciousness are part of the same.
 Another important observation is that conscientiousness (seems to) disappear under anesthetics.

 Neuroscientist Cyriel Pennartz argues that our brains do create a model of the world, but that model we experience outside ourselves, as if we look directly into the world.
 It is a construction based on a selection from a range of neurological inputs, a sort big data analysis.
 It is a predictive system.
 Based on this our consciousnesses ‘guesses’ what is happening in the world around us.